slash071/atlas/src/chapter_01/sub/basics.md

 For separate paragraphs, hit _Return_ twice.

-Use a hard break to force a break by using two spaces at the end of a line.
+Use a `hard break` to force a break by using two spaces at the end of a line.

 #### Headers

 Markdown supports two types of headers.
-First syntax is to use `-` and `=` marks to the note headers; with the equal mark underneath the header 1 text and the dashes underneath the header 2 text.
+The first syntax is to use `-` and `=` marks to denote headers, with the equal sign underneath the header 1 text and the dashes underneath the header 2 text:

     Header 1
     ========